bhoptee/trueman-chiro/src/pages/index.md

         url: /appointments
   - type: section_cta
     actions: []
     subtitle: "We are OPEN and recieving patients.
-Your Chiropractor had recieved two COVID-19 vaccination doses. "
+Your Chiropractor has recieved two COVID-19 vaccination doses. "
   - type: section_cta
     title: ""